 Sir Thomas and Lady Duncan established two polio hospitals, the first in Silverstream and the second in Whanganui using the Kenny Method.
 After the Duncan Hospitals closed in the 70s the trust kept supporting Polio Survivors through Polio NZ Inc and also funded considerable research on neuromuscular conditions.
 The Mr and Mrs T.A Duncan Hospital Trust has in recent years become the Sir Thomas and Lady Duncan Trust.

 The Duncan Foundation was founded by Joe Duncan, great grandson of Sir Thomas and Lady Duncan and current trust member.
-Joe had realised there was a real gap in the public health system for people living long term with neuromuscular Conditions.
+Joe had realised there was a real gap in the public health system for people living long term with neuromuscular and neurological conditions.
 The symptoms of polio had returned to haunt polio survivors, now mostly entering older age , the last polio epidemic being in 1962.
-However there are many other neuromuscular conditions which occur now and will continue into the foreseeable future.
+However there are many other neuromuscular and neurological conditions which occur now and will continue into the foreseeable future.
 It is estimated that there are 1200 new cases of Parkinson’s Disease alone diagnosed every year in New Zealand.

-Joe saw the potential in a service to provide real support to people, living with a range neuromuscular conditions, to live life to their full potential.
+Joe saw the potential in a service to provide real support to people, living with a range of neurological conditions, to live life to their full potential.
 The Duncan Foundation would establish clinics, in partnership with existing neuro physiotherapists to provide assessment of their conditions, make referrals where necessary, develop a rehabilitation plan and support their self-management where needed and asked.
-The Duncan foundation will work with DHBs to integrate our services with the public health system filling an under resourced sector at the present and at the same time encourage the Government to realise the importance of resourcing this sector better.
+The Duncan foundation will work with DHBs to integrate our services with the public health system filling an under-resourced sector at the present and at the same time encourage the Government to realise the importance of resourcing this sector better.
 Joe contacted Julie Rope, one of NZ’s leading neuro-

 physiotherapists, of Rope Neuro Rehab in Mt Eden, persuading her to become the Duncan Foundation Clinical Director and start working with polio clients suffering from the late effects of polio.
 Julie has developed the clinical standards and resources for the Duncan Foundation.
 Rope Neuro is now providing services for people living with dystonia, Friedreich’s ataxia late effects of polio, recently diagnosed with Parkinson’s Disease and spinocerebellar ataxia.